 As discussed throughout this document, anti-corruption enforcement is extremely active in China.
 Corruption and bribery are historically linked to business and government operations in the country and remain key concerns of the Chinese government and company executives.
-In addition to initiating many recent highprofile investigations involving multinational companies, the Chinese government also recently amended its criminal laws to cover foreign bribery, adding a new provision that criminalizes paying bribes to non-PRC government officials and to officials of international public organizations.
-Potential bribery targets include officials, companies (state-owned enterprises and privatelyowned companies) and their employees.
+In addition to initiating many recent high-profile investigations involving multinational companies, the Chinese government also recently amended its criminal laws to cover foreign bribery, adding a new provision that criminalizes paying bribes to non-PRC government officials and to officials of international public organizations.
+Potential bribery targets include officials, companies (stateowned enterprises and privately-owned companies) and their employees.
 A September 2014 ruling against GlaxoSmtihKline signaled the country's intent to levy large financial penalties against companies and sentence individuals to prison time for violating its laws.